-The Manufacturer’s Annual Manufacturing Report 2018 found that 92% of senior manufacturing executives believe that “Smart Factory” digital technologies, including AI, will enable them to increase their productivity and empower staff to work smarter.
-However, there is a significant gap between ambition and execution: Forrester says that 58% of business and technology professionals are researching AI solutions but only 12% are actively using them.
+The Manufacturer’s Annual Manufacturing Report 2018 found that 92% of senior manufacturing executives believe that “Smart Factory” digital technologies, including artificial intelligence, will enable them to increase their productivity, improve manufacturing operations, empower staff to work smarter, and generate significant cost savings.
+However, there is a significant gap between ambition and execution: Forrester says that 58% of business and technology professionals are researching AI solutions, but the actual AI adoption rate is only 12%.

 How is AI impacting the manufacturing industry?

+Market trends are unambiguous.
 Accenture and Frontier Economics estimate that by 2035, AI-powered technologies could increase labor productivity by up to 40% across 16 industries, including manufacturing.
-In the same paper, the authors claim that AI could add an additional 3.8 trillion dollars GVA in 2035 to the manufacturing sector, which is an increase of almost 45% compared to business as usual.
+In the same paper, the authors claim that AI could add an additional 3.8 trillion dollars GVA in 2035 to the manufacturing sector.
+It is an increase of almost 45% compared to business as usual.

 Andrew Ng, the co-founder of Google Brain and Coursera, says: